 A home’s surface quietly affects air quality, waste, and daily comfort.

 Health risks have been linked to additives such as phthalates and certain flame retardants found in older products.
-Choosing low-emission materials lowers daily exposures and improves indoor air.
+Phthalates, used to make vinyl flooring flexible, have been associated with hormonal disruptions and reproductive health issues.
+Choosing low-emission materials lowers daily exposures and improves indoor air quality measurably—studies show a 30-70% improvement in indoor air quality scores when switching to certified sustainable flooring.

 Lowering environmental impact from source to disposal